Jātaka, The Buddha’s Past Birth-Stories, Level 1 Balustrade, Bottom, at Borobudur

 In a pavilion sits a queen, quite highly placed.
 She holds a lotus flower.
 In front of her various members of the nobility have come and are paying respects to her.
 They are dressed in all finery, and also sit inside a pavilion, indicating their high status.

-117 A Nun visits Two other Nuns
+117 A Nun receives Ordination

-118a Worshipping a Stūpa
+118 Worshipping a Stūpa

-This half of the corner relief shows the stūpa, which is well decorated and stands as usual on a lotus stand.
+Five women are seen kneeling on the floor in front of a stūpa, which is pictured on the right hand side.
+One of the women holds a lotus aloft.
+The one at the front has a censor in her hand.
+The right half of the corner relief shows the stūpa, which is well decorated and stands as usual on a lotus stand.
 Two standards are positioned on either side of it, and on the left is a flowering shrub in a stand.

 119 A Child is brought to the King